mvaudel/tutorials_deprecated/animated_mh/animated_mh.md

 }
 ```

 The animation can be started using `animate()` or saved to file using `anim_save()`.
 Note that the computation of the animation requires quite some memory and might not work on a standard desktop computer.
-Running the code below on this example failed on a server with ~64 GB of RAM but worked with ~128 GB and took two hours to encode.

     animatedMH <- getAnimatedMh(associationDF = giantData, pathwaysDF = pathwaysDF, orderedPathways = orderedPathways)